 Armchair GM Cubs fans are also creaming their jeans over the possibility of replacing Heyward with Bryce Harper when he hits free agency.
 My position on this possibility is – and has always been – keep dreaming, fools!
 Heyward’s regression means that few teams would likely be very willing to take on his salary via trade and the return would be less than optimal.
 The Cubs need to restock their once-elite farm system in order to get to a new window of contention after the current one expires.
 A decision to sign Harper would also likely mean a decision by the front office not to attempt to resign Kris Bryant given that Bryant would command a similar salary to Harper in free agency (projected US$400-$500 million long-term contract).
 In addition, Heyward and Bryant are both easygoing, low-ego individuals.
-Harper, in my judgment, is a massive tool with an equally massive ego who has provoked a hot-headed teammate into choking him.
+Harper, in my judgment, is a massive tool with an equally massive ego who previously fought with a hot-headed teammate and got throttled.
 That’s not really what you want from a player on a contending large-market team like the Cubs.
 Harper has also been the star of every team that he’s played on since he was a kid.
 I have a hard time believing he would be able to cope with playing second fiddle to Kris Bryant and Anthony Rizzo.
 Lastly, I would like to point out that he has failed to post a 100 RBI season despite winning the sportswriters’ position player popularity contest in 2015.
 You know who did rack up over 100 RBIs in his MVP season the following year?
 Kris Bryant.

 Take that, armchair GMs!